-Figure 3 summarizes the available low resolution gas and insoluble dust concentrations data.
-CH4, CO2 and N2O are covered for both the deep (squares in Fig. 3a) and basal (triangles in Fig. 3a) sections while total gas content (grey dots in Fig. 3a) is only available for the deep ice section.
-The full concentrations ranges observed for CH4 (Loulergue et al., 2008), CO2 (Lüthi et al., 2008), N2O (Schilt et al., 2010) and total gas content (Raynaud et al., 2007) during the preceding climatic cycles are also shown for reference, as white, black, light grey and dark grey vertical bars respectively.
+able for the clean ice facies.
+The full concentration ranges observed for CH4 (Loulergue et al., 2008),CO2 (Lüthi et al., 2008), N2O (Schilt et al. 2010) and total gas content (Raynaud et al., 2007) during the preceding climatic cycles are also shown for reference, as white, dark blue, light blue and grey vertical bars respectively.
 The limited number of dust concentration measurements available is shown in Fig. 3b (same symbols as above) and also compared to the full range of values observed during the previous climatic cycles (black vertical bar, Delmonte et al., 2008).

-Deep and basal ice concentrations of selected chemical species (MSA, SO4, Ca, Mg, Na, K, Cl, NO3) are presented in two complementary ways, respectively in Figs. 4 and 5.
-In Fig. 4 high-resolution (1.5 to 5 cm) profiles of discrete sections in the deep (open squares) and basal (open triangles) ice are shown, along with the 5-8 cm resolution profile in the ice above 3200 m (black dots, courtesy of the EPICA Chemistry Consortium).
-In Fig. 5, the same data set has been re-arranged as a simple frequency distribution within bins of 5 or 1 ngg-1 depending on the species.
-Deep ice is plotted as open squares on thick solid line and basal ice as open triangles on thick dotted line.
+Clean and dispersed basal ice facies concentrations of selected chemical species (MSA, SO4, Ca, Mg, Na, K, Cl, NO3) are presented in two complementary ways, in Figs. 4 and 5.
+In Fig. 4 high-resolution (1.5-5 cm) profiles of discrete sections in the clean (open blue squares) and dispersed (open red triangles) facies are shown, along with the 5-8 cm resolution profile in the ice above 3200 m (black dots, courtesy of the EPICA Chemistry Consortium).
+In Fig. 5, the same data set is re-arranged as a simple frequency distribution within bins of 5 or 1 ngg-1 depending on the species.
+Clean facies are plotted as open blue squares on the thick solid blue line and dispersed facies as open red triangles on the thick dotted red line.
 All data from preceding "full glacial" intervals (i.e. excluding interglacials and complete transitions) are plotted as a background in thin grey lines with incremented symbols (see caption in upper left graph for MSA).
-Table 1 summarizes the data set used in Fig. 5 in terms of concentration means and 1 $\sigma$ values, with the depth and isotopic ranges associated to each time interval chosen.
-The "full glacial" intervals have been selected on careful analysis of the $\delta D$ data set, keeping for each glacial period the samples with the lowest values and using the location of increasing isotopic gradient with depth as a cutting point on both sides.
-We discuss in the Supplement section why we believe we can compare the results from these various groups of samples shown in Fig. 5 and Table 1, despite the fact that they cover different time windows.
+Table 1 summarizes the data set used in Fig. 5 in terms of concentration means and 1σ values, with the depth and isotopic ranges associated to each time interval chosen.
+The "full glacial" intervals were selected on careful analysis of the δD data set, keeping for each glacial period the samples with the lowest values and using the location of increasing isotopic gradient with depth as a cutting point on both sides.
+We discuss in the supplementary material section why we believe we can compare the results from these various groups of samples shown in Fig. 5 and Table 1, despite the fact that they cover different time windows.